 Alexa has a free tool which most websites use to find out the current ranking.
-All you need to do is write your website’s name and the tool will gives you the ranking based on your country and globally.
+All you need to do is write your website’s name and the tool will give you the ranking based on your country and globally.
 A more advanced version can be purchased by paying a nominal amount.

 Another social media measuring tool which lets you monitor brand conversations accurately.
-This tool helps you be up-to-date with Facebook, Twitter and LinkedIn.
+This tool helps you be up-to-date with Facebook, Twitter, and LinkedIn.
 All you need to do is craft a stream that matches your keyword.
 There are free, pro and enterprise versions of the tool available.

 This tool is priced from$0-$199 depending on how big your website is.
-It allows you measure customer engagement in real time and monitor more than just one website at the same time.
-The best features of this tool are the live chat and the fact that it lets you track blog posts, comments and searches through its WP plug-in.
+It allows you to measure customer engagement in real time and monitor more than just one website at the same time.
+The best features of this tool are the live chat and the fact that it lets you track blog posts, comments, and searches through its WP plug-in.

 9. Google content experiments

-This is a free tool for testing and optimising your site and is free of cost.
+This is a free tool for testing and optimizing your site and is free of cost.
 Google Content Experiments lets you see how two different versions of a web page perform so you can optimize your site.
 It also looks after the heavy lifting regarding analyzing the data and lets you know which version of your website is the best and more likely to engage customers.